- for Frequent Flyers90

 Should You Get the Capital One VentureOne Card?

-If you’re looking for a no-fee rewards card that offers a solid sign-up bonus and hassle-free redemptions, than the the VentureOne card from Capital One is a great option.
-You’ll get 20,000 miles worth $200 for spending just $1,000 in 90 days, plus you’ll earn a generous 1.25 miles per dollar for every purchase.
+If you’re looking for a $0-fee rewards card that offers a solid sign-up bonus and hassle-free redemptions, than the the VentureOne card from Capital One is a great option.
+You’ll get 20,000 miles worth $200 for spending just $1,000 in 90 days.
+Plus you’ll earn a generous 1.25 miles per dollar for every purchase.

 Getting the card is a risk-free proposition because it won’t cost you a penny.
 Whatever miles you earn with the card are pure profit because there aren’t any fees.
 You can even use the card while traveling internationally, since there are no foreign transaction fees either.

-The major drawback of the VentureOne card might also be its best feature.
+The biggest drawback of the VentureOne card might also be its best feature.
 You cannot transfer miles to airline frequent flyer programs.
 While that means you won’t be able to get more than the fixed redemption value of 1 cent per mile, you also won’t have to hunt down award seats at the best redemption rates.
-Just buy what you want and redeem your miles for statement credits.
+And finding award space is getting harder as airlines continue to cut back on their frequent flyer programs.
+With the VentureOne, you can buy what you want and redeem your miles for statement credits.

 This card is good for anyone who wants the process of redeeming miles to be as easy as possible, including those who are new to collecting points and miles.
-But the VentureOne card can also be useful to more experienced travel hackers, giving them an option when they don’t have miles with the right frequent flyer program or when redemptions are expensive or hard to find.
+But the VentureOne card can also be useful to more experienced travel hackers, giving them an option when they don’t have miles with the right frequent flyer program, when redemptions are expensive or hard to find, or when you can't be flexible with your travel dates.

 Need more info?
 Check out our frequently asked questions.
 If you have other questions, please click on “Ask Now” below.

-While there are important differences between the two cards, both are a great option if you’re looking for an easy to use reward program.
-With either card you can apply miles toward any travel purchases.
+While there are important differences between the two cards, both are a great option if you’re looking for an easy-to-use rewards program.
+With either card you can apply miles toward any travel purchase.
 That includes everything from airfare to taxis.

-The VentureOne card is a no-fee card, whereas the Venture® Rewards Credit Card has a $59 annual fee that’s waived the first year.
-That fee gets you twice the sign-up bonus and double points for all purchases.
-That means you’ll get 40,000 miles after spending $3,000 with the Venture card compared to VentureOne’s 20,000 miles after spending $1,000.
+The VentureOne card is a no-fee card, whereas the Venture® Rewards Credit Card has a $0 intro for first year; $95 after that.
+That fee gets you more than twice the sign-up bonus and double points for all purchases.
+That means you’ll get 50,000 miles worth $500 after spending $3,000 with the Venture card, compared to VentureOne’s 20,000 miles after spending $1,000.

 Each mile is worth one cent, so 10,000 miles can be used to erase $100 in travel purchases.
 A wide variety of purchases are classified as travel, including big vacation expenses like airfare, hotels and car rentals, as well as some everyday commuting costs, such as taxis, subways and buses.